TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 The search of the residues is done according to user provided definitions.
 Two requirements have to be met to append residue to the list:

 #.
-The residue has to be found according to the *Object* definition.
+The residue has to be found according to the *object* definition.
 #.
-The residue has to be within the *Scope* of interest.
+The residue has to be within the *scope* of interest.

-The *Object* definition encompasses usually the active site of the protein.
-The *Scope* of interest defines, on the other hand, the boundaries in which residues are traced and is usually defined as protein.
+The *object* definition encompasses usually the active site of the protein.
+The *scope* of interest defines, on the other hand, the boundaries in which residues are traced and is usually defined as protein.

-Since :mod:`aquaduct` in its current version uses `MDAnalysis <http://www.mdanalysis.org/>`_ Python module for reading, parsing and searching of MD trajectory data, definitions of *Object* and *Scope* have to be given as its *Selection Commands*.
+Since :mod:`aquaduct` in its current version uses `MDAnalysis <http://www.mdanalysis.org/>`_ Python module for reading, parsing and searching of MD trajectory data, definitions of *object* and *scope* have to be given as its *Selection Commands*.

 .. _object_definition: